 Schools are declaring their premises BYO(W)B- bring your own water bottle- with the help of water bottle fill stations.
-Also called hydration stations, these units retrofit to existing drinking water fountains to allow users to fill their water bottles.
+Also called hydration stations, these units retrofit to existing drinking water fountains to allow users to fill their water bottles hands free.
 Schools have become particularly interested in the technology because it will enable their students and faculty access to a sugar-free drink alternative that is germ-free, waste-free, and lead-free!

 Anytime you start a project that seems entirely out of your wheelhouse; the first smart step is to ask someone who has already done it.
 Purchasing water bottle fill stations is no exception.
 Where to start?
 Is it worth it?
 Who will help?
 How can we pay for it?
 But, how do you find someone who has completed a hydration station project from start to finish…don’t worry, we know a gal!

 Can you tell us who you are, what school you are from, and what your role is in the school?

 Heidi Paul, Magnificat High School Science teacher, Student Sustainability Team coordinator, and School Sustainability Chair.

 What inspired you to install water bottle fill stations in your school?